01 Mar Part 3 – Environmental Causes of Dry Eyes

 If you are experiencing dry eyes it is important to see your eye doctor right away.
 If left untreated, dry eyes can potentially cause permanent damage to your eyes and lead to corneal ulcers.
 Early detection is critical.
 This is why our Markham optometrists at Unionville Optometry perform dry eye tests during all routine eye exams.

-We hope this series of blog articles on dry eyes has increased your awareness of overall eye health.
+We hope this series of blog articles on the causes of dry eyes have increased your awareness of overall eye health.